Getting Medical Care

-Student Health Services offers outpatient (no hospital services) primary care (general medicine) to all eligible enrolled students at Caltech regardless of the medical insurance the student carries.
-Medical care provided at the health center is provided without charge.
-Bills are not sent the student's insurance company.
+Student Health Services offers outpatient primary care to all eligible enrolled students at Caltech regardless of the medical insurance the student carries.
+Bills are not sent to the student's insurance company.
+Medical care provided at the health center is FREE.

 Emergency situations are life-threatening or cause impairment (e.g. difficulty breathing for any reason, severe asthma, severe allergic reaction with throat swelling, unconsciousness or unresponsiveness, major injury with obvious fracture, open chest wound, spinal or neck injury, overdose, etc.).

 For emergencies, call campus safety at (626) 395-5000 or call 911.
 BE PREPARED to say exactly where you are and what is wrong.
 You will be taken to the nearest hospital emergency department.

 Please see the section on urgent care and emergencies after hours.